Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 anit skating settings

-Anti-skating helps the stylus maintain its position inside the groove while playing and prevents record skipping or record looping.
+Anti-skating helps the stylus maintain its position inside the groove while playing and prevents vinyl record skipping or record looping.
 If your anti-skating settings are incorrect then you might encounter skip issues or even your records or stylus can get damaged too.

 Solution: